phatware/WritePadSDK/README.md

 warranties.
 For more information, see the license and warranty disclaimer at the beginning of each source file.

+# Compiling the sample project (Android)

+-   Start Android Studio 1.1 or later
+-   Choose *Open an existing Android Studio project* and naviage to **<sdk_path>/Android/sample_astudio** folder
+-   Choose Build/Make Project menu command
+-   Run sample app on device or emulator

-**Please note that a use the SDK sample code, or any portion of it, in an application that is not integrated with the WritePad SDK is stickily prohibited and will constitute violation of the WritePad SDK License Agreement**.
+**Please note that a use the SDK sample code, or any portion of it, in an application that is not integrated with the WritePad SDK is prohibited and will constitute violation of the WritePad SDK License Agreement**.